Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Bias reduction

 The impact of using the penalized likelihood for estimation and inference in random-effects meta-analysis and meta-regression is more profound for a small to moderate number of studies.
-As the number of studies increases, the log-likelihood derivatives dominate the bias-reducing adjustment in (\ref{eq:adjustedpsi}) in terms of asymptotic order, and, inference the penalized likelihood becomes indistinguishable from likelihood inference.
+As the number of studies increases, the log-likelihood derivatives dominate the bias-reducing adjustment in (\ref{eq:adjustedpsi}) in terms of asymptotic order.
+As a result, inference based on the penalized likelihood becomes indistinguishable from likelihood inference.

-In \S \ref{sect:simu}, the performance of penalized likelihood inference is compared with that of alternative methods using simulation studies under the random-effects meta-analysis model (\ref{eq:metaregression}), and under a more realistic model for individual-within-study data.
+In \S~\ref{sect:simu}, the performance of penalized likelihood inference is compared with that of alternative methods under the random-effects meta-analysis model (\ref{eq:metaregression}), and under a more realistic model for individual-within-study data.